raduenuca/image_classifier/README.md

 ### Note

-Both the Jupyter Notebook file and the HTML version of it are pretty big and cannot load correctly inside GitHub.
+Both the Jupyter Notebook file and the HTML version of it are pretty big and may not load correctly inside GitHub.
 You have to clone the project locally